sovan92/LeetCodePractice/SQL/sqlnotes.md

 - Update Movie set colum = 'Alpha' where colum = 'beta' . - Don't miss where , most sql vendors won't allow to do it.
 - truncate table_name - No table data .
 So you you delete the table and recreate it.
 - drop table tablename - No logs nothing .
 All table done.
 - drop database databasename - all database gone.

+# Joins 1